Ricky30feb/Shopping-Cart/README.md

 ## Features

 - **Secure Authentication**: JWT-based user registration and login
+- **🔐 Single Device Login**: Users can only be logged in from one device at a time (enforced server-side)
 - **Product Catalog**: Browse products with filtering by category and availability
 - **Shopping Cart**: Add items with quantity management and real-time updates
 - **Order Processing**: Complete checkout flow with order history tracking